Air Fryer/ Chicken & Poultry/ Jamaican/ Main Dishes & Entrées

 Jamaican Jerk Chicken

 When you think Jamaican cuisine, one of the first things that most likely comes to mind is jerk chicken, and rightfully so!
 Jamaica is almost synonymous with all things jerk!
-If you’ve ever been on an all-inclusive vacation in Jamaica then you’ve probably visited the dedicated jerk hut on the beach.
-Or, if you’re lucky enough to leave the resort and visit one of the many iconic jerk huts throughout the island then you know jerk chicken is worth all the hype!
+If you’ve ever been on an all-inclusive vacation on the island then you’ve probably visited the set-apart jerk hut on the beach.
+Or, if you’re lucky enough to leave the resort and visit one of the many iconic jerk huts throughout the island then you know this flavourful dish is worth all the hype!

-It’s one of my favourite ways to eat chicken; it’s aromatic, flavourful, and has a beautiful heat from the scotch bonnet pepper.
-It’s also super simple to prepare yet yield big bold island flavour.
-Literally, it’s just something you have to try!
+This is one of my favourite ways to eat poultry; it’s aromatic, flavourful, and has beautiful heat from the scotch bonnet pepper.
+It’s also super simple to prepare yet yields big bold island flavour.
+It’s just something you have to try!

-• Quick and Easy – this is perfect for a busy weeknight.
-You can marinate earlier in the day or the night before and then grill or bake.
+- Quick and Easy – this is perfect for a busy weeknight.
+You can marinate earlier in the day or the night before and then cook.
 It’s that simple!

-• Customizable – Jerk chicken can be served dry or saucy, spicy or mild, outside on the grill or indoors in the oven!
+- Customizable – it can be served dry or saucy, spicy or mild, grilled or indoors in the oven or air fryer.

 Authentic jerk chicken flavours are bold and pungent with a kick of spice from the scotch bonnet peppers.
 It’s a delicious blend of warm, smoky and spicy flavours with sweet undertones.